dangquangkha/mini-shop/README.md

 # mini-shop
-this is a project about a shop online where people can shopping
+This is a project about an online shop where people can shop!